ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

-Table lists the average aBC and IBU by state.
+Table lists the average ABV and IBU by state.
 From this list of values we can see a wide range of values which could help us determine which states prefer milder flavored beers and which are accustomed to a higher alcohol content which is determined by the specific contents of the beer.
-This could be in relation to regional availability of different raw ingedients.
+This could be in relation to regional availability of different raw ingredients.
 In order to draw a real conclusion on IBU more data would have to be collected.

 Table 4: Average ABV and IBU by state